Deep Learning for Bayesian Optimization of Scientific Problems with High-Dimensional Structure: Results

+The optical properties of PCs can be characterized by their photonic density of states (DOS), e.g.\ see Figure \ref{pc_data}(d).
+We choose an objective function that aims to minimize the DOS in a certain frequency range while maximizing it everywhere else, which corresponds to opening up a photonic band gap in said frequency range.
 As shown in Figure \ref{pc_data}(e,f), we train GPs directly on the level-set parameters $\mathcal{X}$, whereas we train the Bayesian convolutional NNs (BCNNs) on the more natural unit cell image space $\mathcal{V}$.
 BCNNs can also be trained to predict the full DOS as auxiliary information $\mathbf{z}\in\mathbb{R}^{500}$.

-The BO results, seen in Figure \ref{pc_results}, show that BCNNs outperform GPs by a significant margin on both datasets, which is due to both the auxiliary information and the inductive bias of the convolutional layers, as shown in Figure \ref{pc_augment}(a).
-Because the behavior of PCs is determined by their topology rather than individual pixel values, BCNNs are much better suited to analyze this dataset as opposed to GPs.
+The BO results, seen in Figure \ref{pc_results}(a), show that BCNNs outperform GPs by a significant margin on both datasets, which is due to both the auxiliary information and the inductive bias of the convolutional layers, as shown in Figure \ref{pc_results}(b).
+Because the behavior of PCs is determined by their topology rather than individual pixel values or level-set parameters, BCNNs are much better suited to analyze this dataset compared to GPs.
 Additionally, BCNNs can be made much more data-efficient since they directly encode translation invariance and thus learn the behavior of a whole class of translated images from a single image.
+Because {\sc GP-aux} is extremely expensive compared to GP ($500\times$ longer on this dataset), we are only able to run {\sc GP-aux} for a small number of iterations, where it performs comparably to random sampling.
+We also compare to GPs using a convolutional kernel (``ConvGP-NNGP'') in Figure \ref{pc_results}(a).
+ConvGP-NNGP only performs slightly better than random sampling, which is likely due to a lack of auxiliary information and inflexibility to learn the most suitable representation for this dataset.